-Pupil's failure HsM's Action etc Notes 1 Pupil arrives late for a Mid-Week Pupil will be placed in the This will be discretionary on Detention following Mid-Week Detention the part of the HsM, and will or College Detention. depend on the degree of lateness and any mitigating circumstances.
-At the Second
+Pupil's failure HsM's Action etc Notes 1 Pupil arrives late for a Mid-Week Detention Pupil will be placed in the following Mid-Week Detention This will be discretionary on the part of the HsM, and will or College Detention. depend on the degree of lateness and any mitigating circumstances.
+At the Second Master's discretion

-Master's discretion

-2 Pupil arrives late for a College Pupil will be placed in the next Discretionary on part of HsM

-Detention Headmaster's Detention and dependent on

-circumstances.
-At the Second
+2 Pupil arrives late for a College Detention Pupil will be placed in the next Headmaster's Detention Discretionary on part of HsM and dependent on circumstances.
+At the Second Master's discretion 3 Pupil arrives late for Headmaster's Pupil will risk being given a 14 At the Headmaster's Detention day College Gating discretion.

-Master's discretion

-3 Pupil arrives late for Headmaster's Pupil will risk being given a 14 At the Headmaster's discretion.

-Detention day College Gating